 The title of chapter 7 has changed to 'Outsourced activities' from 'Contract manufacturer and analysis' in recognition of the fact that there are a number of outsourced (contracted) activities that may have a direct effect on the quality of medicinal product manufactured by a site.
 The previous title of the chapter did not allow appropriate management of the risk associated with all outsourced activities as it restricted the extent of GMP controls to only outsourced manufacturing and testing services.

 Examples of outsourced activities that this chapter would now apply to include, but are not limited to:

 - providers of critical consumables, e.g. gowns, sterilised componentry

 - validation services associated with facilities, equipment, utilities, process and product design, qualification and validation

-- provision of transport and logistical services for products (prior to release for supply)
+- provision of transport and logistical services for products

 - agencies that provide temporary or contract personnel